Chicago Partnership for Health Promotion

 - Early Childhood Intervention

-CPHP provides education and support to Head Start and qualifying preschool sites to promote the consumption of healthy foods, daily physical activity and positive health behaviors specific to obesity prevention. - Community Youth Intervention
+CPHP provided education and support to Head Start and qualifying preschool sites to promote the consumption of healthy foods, daily physical activity and positive health behaviors specific to obesity prevention. - Community Youth Intervention

-CPHP extends its services for youth outside of the classroom by offering nutrition education and policy, systems and environmental supports to park districts, summer camps and after school sites.
+CPHP extended its services for youth outside of the classroom by offering nutrition education and policy, systems and environmental supports to park districts, summer camps and after school sites.
 These fun interactive nutrition education sessions keep children moving as they learn about the importance of healthy eating to promote their growth and development.
 The technical assistance provided, help make lasting structural changes at the site that encourage a healthier lifestyle. - Healthy Schools Intervention

 CPHP extends its services outside of the classroom by offering nutrition education and support to park districts, summer camps and after school sites.
 These fun interactive nutrition education sessions keep children moving as they learn about the importance of healthy eating to promote children’s healthy growth and development.
 Other focus areas include summer meals promotion and policy/advocacy for creating healthy environments. - Community Adults Intervention

-The Food Access Intervention targets local food pantries, corner stores and other retail and emergency food sites where community members actively make food choices.
-At these sites we aim to improve the availability of fruits and vegetables, whole grains and low-fat foods; nudge community members to choose healthier items by employing recipes, signage and nutrition education; alter the food environment by improving the display and placement of healthy foods.
+The Food Access Intervention targeted local food pantries, corner stores and other retail and emergency food sites where community members actively make food choices.
+At these sites we aimed to improve the availability of fruits and vegetables, whole grains and low-fat foods; nudge community members to choose healthier items by employing recipes, signage and nutrition education; alter the food environment by improving the display and placement of healthy foods.

 Contact